Bradfield/algos/book/trees/introduction.md

 ---

 Tree data structures have many things in common with their botanical cousins.
 Both have a root, branches, and leaves.
-One diference is that we find it more intuitive to consider the root of a tree data structure to be at the “top”, for instance that the root of a file system is “above” its subdirectories.
+One difference is that we find it more intuitive to consider the root of a tree data structure to be at the “top”, for instance that the root of a file system is “above” its subdirectories.

 Before we begin our study of tree data structures, let’s look at a few common examples.

 Our first example of a tree is a classification tree from biology.
 The illustration below shows an example of the biological classification of some animals.
 From this simple example, we can learn about several properties of trees.
 The first property this